sap-tutorials/Tutorials/tutorials/cp-sdk-android-wizard-app-offline/cp-sdk-android-wizard-app-offline.md

 On Windows press **`Ctrl+F`** or on a Mac press **`command+F`**  and enter **`openODataStore`**.

-In the `startEntitySetListActivity` method, add the application context to the `openODataStore` call as a parameter as shown below:
+In the `startEntitySetListActivity` method, add the application context to the `openODataStore` call as a parameter as shown below.
+Note, this can be done by replacing the second last line of the method with the below code.

 ![getApplicationContext() parameter added](application-context-parameter.png)